psychopy/psychopy/docs/source/online/resources.rst

 **Example use case:** fetch a whole set of movies, possibly a custom list, for the participant *while they read your instructions* (i.e. within the experiment rather than at the start).
 You can start them loading before the first instructions screen and then make sure they have all downloaded before the trials actually begin.
 You could even load yor files in two sets - download a few files during instructions and then fetch the rest during practice trials!

 While the automatic method is easy, it suffers if you have lots of resources (the participant sits waiting on that dialog box while the resources are fetched) or if each participant uses only a subset of resources.
-PsychoPy has a new Component called the :ref:`resourceManager` that allows you to specify the files you need and the time you want them to start and/or confirm downloading.
+PsychoPy has a new Component called the :ref:`resourcemanagercomponent` that allows you to specify the files you need and the time you want them to start and/or confirm downloading.

 .. warning::